Melvin-KJ/finance-project/README.md

 - ✅ Utilized useNavigate for seamless page redirection after a user interacts with the 'Get Started' button on the homepage.

 - ✅ Set up routes for the Home, Signup, Login, and Dashboard pages with a clean routing structure in App.js.

+### 📅 Feb 17, 2024

+- ✅ Created the StatCard component to display financial statistics with conditional styling based on data type(income or expense).

+- ✅ Developed the ExpenseBarChart component using recharts to visualize expenses in bar chart

+- ✅ Created the CategoryPieChart component to display expenses by category using a pie chart, integrated with interactive features like Tooltip and Legend.

+- ✅ Implemented the Sidebar component with navigation sections for Dashboard, Expenses and Budget.
+Intergrated active tab state and onTabChange function to track the active tab and update the main content dynamically

+- ✅ Designed the Navbar component with a dynamic active tab display, added a notification bell icon for future use for alerts to user when overspent. included a profile dropdown menu with a Logout option using shadcn/ui  for user account management.

+- ✅ Created the Dashboard component to render different sections based on the selected active tab.

+### 📅 Feb 18, 2024

+- ✅ Added sample data for expense history and budget details to be visualized in the dashboard. incorporated monthly expense data for chart visualization and category data for pie chart representation.

+- ✅ Developed the ExpenseList component to display a history of expenses with a table format.
+Included actions for edit and delete expenses with icons from lucide-react.
+Added a button to add expenses.

+- ✅ Created the BudgetCard component to display budget details with a progress bar indicating the amount spent.

+- ✅ Integrated the ExpenseList and BudgetCard component within the Dashboard section.

+- ✅ Logout Redirect Fix.
+Resolved naming conflicts by renaming component from Header to Navbar, since Header component already exists within the project.